zephyrproject-rtos/zephyr/doc/kernel_v2/other/atomic.rst

 Manipulating an Array of Atomic Variables
 =========================================

+An array of 32-bit atomic variables can be defined in the conventional manner.
+However, you can also define an N-bit array of atomic variables using :c:macro:`ATOMIC_DEFINE()`.

 A single bit in array of atomic variables can be manipulated using the APIs listed at the end of this section that end with :cpp:func:`_bit`.